Jasin Ferati

 Jasin Ferati (born 2 August 2003) is a Swiss racing driver with Macedonian Albanian parents from Gostivar.
-He is the reigning Porsche Sports Cup Suisse champion, having previously competed in the Formula Regional European Championship.
+He is the 2022 Porsche Sports Cup Suisse champion, having previously competed in the Formula Regional European Championship.

 Career

 Karting

 Ferati made his karting debut in the Swiss Karting Championship in 2016, where he finished 13th.
 He then finished second in the X30 Junior class the following year, losing out to Mike Müller by 131 points.
 The Swiss driver made his first appearance at the CIK-FIA Karting European Championship, where he finished 43rd with the Schumacher Racing Team.
 He stayed in karts until 2019, where he also competed in the Karting World Championship.

 Lower formulae

 Ferati made his car racing debut in the 2020 Italian F4 Championship with Jenzer Motorsport, driving alongside Filip Ugran.
 He scored a best finish of eleven twice, in Misano and Imola respectively, and finished the season 29th in the standings, with no points to his name.
 He was more successful in the Rookies' championship, where he amassed a total of twelve points and finished 19th in the end results.